sangeetha-2006/celebal-datascience-assignments/week2/README.md

 ### Augmented Dickey-Fuller (ADF) Test

-The ADF test was applied to determine whether the delivery series is stationary.
+The ADF test was performed on the Estimated_Deliveries series to evaluate stationarity.

 Decision Rule:

 * p-value < 0.05 → Stationary
 * p-value ≥ 0.05 → Non-Stationary

+The test result was interpreted accordingly within the notebook.

 ---

+## Forecasting

+A forecast table was generated comparing:

+* Actual Deliveries
+* Predicted Deliveries
+* Error Percentage

+for the first 20 test observations.

+---

 ## Author

-**Sangeetha**
+**Lunavath Sangeetha**

 Celebal Data Science Program